BadJukeBox/http_sniffer/README.md

 ##Bugs

 I've noticed two bugs to date that I have not been able to track down given the time.
-- Very rarely the program will stop refreshing the screen, exiting and restarting fixes it, and the timing has been random.
+- Very rarely the program will stop refreshing the screen, CRTL+C seems to refresh the screen.
 - (This has happened once) the total successes will outnumber the total requests.
 Wasn't able to reproduce but would be fun to look into.